 Cortana then prompts for your Microsoft account password, as shown next.

-6. Enter your Microsoft Account password at the above prompt.
+6. Enter your Microsoft Account Password

 If the password you entered is the one currently on file at Microsoft (the correct one), Cortana then prompts you to select a phone number or email address to which to send a two-factor authentication code.
 You can receive this code via a text, voice, or email message, depending on the capabilities of the phones associated with the numbers you set up when you created your Microsoft account.